AitoDotAI/aito-python-tools/docs/source/cli/cli.rst

       $ aito database upload-batch tableName < tableEntries.json

-File upload
+File Upload
 ^^^^^^^^^^^

 Upload a file to an *existing* table in your Aito instance::

       $ aito database upload-file tableName tableEntries.csv

-Delete a table
+Delete a Table
 ^^^^^^^^^^^^^^

 Delete a table schema and all the data inside it: